 10 These maps provide monthly average daily total solar resource information on grid cells of approximately 40 km by 40 km in size.
 The insolation values represent the resource available to a flat plate collector, such as a photovoltaic panel, oriented due south at an angle from horizontal to equal to the latitude of the collector location.

-Figure 8.8.
-U.S. Geothermal Resource Map at a Depth of 6 km (U.S. Department of Energy 2010a).11
+Figure 8.
+U.S. Geothermal Resource Map at a Depth of 6 km (U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy 2010).11